altair199797/FuerMareike/README.md

 # gitlearn
 A repository for myself to learn git.
+Not very important to most people I suppose.
+Though you might find it interesting what is coming here...